-What is CAS?
+1. What is CAS?

 Creativity - Activity - Service

-CAS sits at the core of the IB programme along with TOK and the extended essay.
+Creativity - Activity - Service (CAS) sits at the core of the IB programme along with TOK and Extended Essay.
 The three elements of the core complement each other and aim to:

-- Support, and be supported by, the academic disciplines - Foster international-mindedness - Develop self-awareness and a sense of identity
+- >> Support, and be supported by, the academic disciplines - Foster international-mindedness - Develop self-awareness and a sense of identity

-The link between CAS experiences and subject groups
+The link between CAS experiences and subject groups:

-- Students could engage in creative writing, produce audiobooks for the blind or write a movie and produce it. - Students could provide language lessons to those in need. - Students could teach younger children to overcome mathematical challenges. - Students could record the oral histories of people living in elderly residential facilities. - Students could help maintain a nature reserve. - Students could take dance lessons that lead to a theatrical performance.
+- >> Students could engage in creative writing, produce audiobooks for the blind or write a movie and produce it. - >> Students could provide language lessons to those in need. - >> Students could teach younger children to overcome mathematical challenges. - >> Students could record the oral histories of people living in elderly residential facilities. - >> Students could help maintain a nature reserve. - >> Students could take dance lessons that lead to a theatrical performance.

-CAS experiences will motivate and challenge students, strengthen their mbject knowledge and encourage different approaches to their mbjects.
+CAS experiences will motivate and challenge students, strengthen their subject knowledge and encourage different approaches to their subjects.

-The link between CAS experiences and TOK
+The link between CAS experiences and TOK: